-Emergency Medical and Fire Protection Services
+Fire Protection Services

-The District provides emergency medical and fire protection services through the Five Cities Fire Authority (FCFA).
-The FCFA was created as a "joint exercise of powers authority" (JPA) through an agreement originally approved in 2010 and amended on May 23, 2018, June 12, 2019, and most recently on June 24, 2020 between the cities of Arroyo Grande and Grover Beach, and this District.
+During Fiscal Year 2021-22, the District provided fire protection services through the Five Cities Fire Authority (FCFA).
+The FCFA was created as a "joint exercise of powers authority" (JPA) through an agreement originally approved in 2010 and amended on May 23, 2018, June 12, 2019, and most recently on June 24, 2020, between the cities of Arroyo Grande and Grover Beach, and the District.
 One member of the OCSD Board of Directors is appointed to serve the District on the FCFA Board of Directors and a second member of the OCSD Board is an alternate member on the FCFA Board.
 Since the District does not control the operations of FCFA, the financial statements and audit of the FCFA are separate from the District.